 Low tech AAC (Aided Language Displays (ALD), core boards and activity schedules)

 High tech AAC devices (Proloquo2Go, LAMP/Words for Life, Touch Chat/Word Power, and Snap + Core First)

 Informal communication strategies (use of facial expression, body movements, vocalisations, eye gaze)

 Exploring and Interacting with new foods/problematic feeding behaviours – for this we run a food is fun group.

 Our ‘multi modal communication’ approach assists students to achieve their maximum potential for functional communication across all aspects of their lives, using methods that suit the individual student’s skill level.
-Using a core board in the school swimming pool.
-Using a low tech word power book to pick colours
+Using a core board in the school classroom.

 Modelling on a high contrast PODD book.